mrahtz/ocd-a3c/README.md

 (Note that Figure 3 in the paper suggests this explanation might apply less to A3C than the paper's other algorithms.
 For A3C the main advantage may just be the increased rate of experience accumulation.
-But let's stick with the standard story and see where it goes.)
+But let's stick with the standard story for now and see where it goes.)

-Even if there's diversity between each update, though, this says nothing about the diversity of experience /within/ each update (where each update consists of a batch of 5 steps from one worker).
+Even if there's diversity between each update, though, this says nothing about the diversity of experience /within/ each update (where each update consists of a batch of 5 steps in the environment from one worker).
 My impression from inspecting gradients and RMSprop statistics here and there is that this can cause problems: if each update is too homogenous, each update can point in one direction kind of sharply, leading to large gradients on each update.
 Gradient clipping